pkpatricia/barrel-dev-best-practices/grunt.md

 # Grunt & Optimization

 Grunt is a tool for automating development tasks.
 You run it from the command line in terminal, using the Node.js engine and the Node Package Manager.
 It can be configured in a variety of ways to suit different types of projects.
 This document includes some recommended Grunt packages and sample configuration for common tasks.

+*While there are new task runners such as [gulp](https://github.com/gulpjs/gulp), you should seek approval from a Lead Developer before embarking on this journey since many of our projects continue to be developed either by third parties or new developers who likely will not be familiar with an entirely different workflow.*

 - [Example Gruntfile](http://gruntjs.com/getting-started#an-example-gruntfile)